Juwan-Hollingsworth/Juwan-Hollingsworth/README.md

 ### Hey👋 thanks for stopping by,

-**I'm Juwan, a CS grad and full stack SWE with a knack for building scalable apps and translating tech-speak.
-As a former small business owner, I believe code can tackle complex and tedious tasks alike.
-Currently, I'm a Tech Support II and API developer/consultant in Orlando, FL, working with custom software, APIs, and incident monitoring.
-Always eager to learn, collaborate, and take on new challenges.
-Check out my repos to see what I'm exploring!
-Looking for a Software Engineer II who bridges tech and business?
-Let's connect!**
+**I'm Juwan, a technical engineer II by day, software engineer by night.
+With 5+ years of experience, I specialize in web app development, performance optimization, and RESTful/SOAP APIs.
+My tech stack includes Java, Python, and JavaScript, with a knack for troubleshooting, full-stack development and cloud solutions.
+When I'm not diving into code or deploying scalable applications, you'll find me analyzing stock market trends, lifting wieghts, or cheering on the Ravens.
+Football, fitness, and finances – that's my off-duty trinity.
+Let's connect!
+**

 <!--